noaa-ocs-hydrography/kluster/README.md

 ### Known Issues:
  - Kluster does not support 'multifrequency' as seen in the most recent KMALL logged data.
+ - Kluster s7k is limited to certain records, see the 'Requirements' section in the documentation.

 ### Kluster is: